Keeping watch on developments in New Barnet

 A planning application from ASDA was registered by Barnet Council on 16th February 2009.
 The application was due to be decided at Barnet's Planning and Environment Committee on 1st July 2009, but ASDA withdrew their plans on 30th June 2009.

-Tesco have NOT applied for planning permission for their original or revised 'regeneration' schemes.
+Tesco never applied for planning permission for either their original or revised 'regeneration' schemes.